aquarius-wing/personal-sync/README.md

 #### Initialization
 - `init() throws` - Create instance with default configuration and auto-start sync
-- `init(configuration: CalendarSyncConfiguration) throws` - Create instance with custom configuration
+- `init(configuration: PersonalSyncConfiguration) throws` - Create instance with custom configuration

 **Note**: Initializers are now throwing - they will throw an error if configuration is invalid or database initialization fails.